rackerlabs/rackspace-how-to/content/cloud-servers/install-an-ssl-certificate.md

 ### Reload or restart the webserver

 After you have installed the SSL certificate, you should reload the webserver service.
-This section describes the steps to restart Apache.
+This section describes the steps to restart Apache and Nginx.

 When you are making changes to Apache, you have two different options for your changes to work: to restart the service or to reload the service.
 A restart